 Annual Cash Retainer and Meeting Fees.
-For 2017, each independent director received an annual cash retainer of \$100,000 and a meeting fee of \$1,000 for each Board or committee meeting attended.
-The chair of the Board and of each of the Audit, Compensation, and Governance and Nominating Committees received an additional annual cash retainer in the amounts of \$125,000, \$15,000, \$10,000, and \$5,000, respectively.
+For 2018, each independent director, with the exception of Mr. Greene, received an annual cash retainer of \$100,000 and a meeting fee of \$1,000 for each Board or committee meeting attended.
+Mr. Greene earned a pro-rated portion of his 2018 retainer based on his appointment date of December 12, 2018.
+The chair of the Board and of each of the Audit, Compensation, and Governance and Nominating Committees received an additional annual cash retainer in the amounts of \$125,000, \$15,000, \$10,000 and \$5,000, respectively.

-The Company implemented a director retainer share election program effective January 1, 2014, to permit directors to make an annual election to receive unrestricted stock for deferred or non-deferred compensation for board service in lieu of cash at the time payment is made each quarter.
-For 2017, three of the seven independent directors (Ms. Gougarty and Messrs.
-Miller and Parker) elected to defer receipt of all or part of their Board compensation.
+The Company implemented a director retainer share election program in 2014 to permit directors to make an annual election to receive unrestricted stock for deferred or non-deferred compensation for board service in lieu of cash at the time payment is made each quarter.
+For 2018, two of the eight independent directors (Ms. Gougarty and Mr. Miller) elected to defer receipt of all or part of their Board compensation.

 Equity Compensation.
-As part of the independent directors' annual compensation package, each independent director receives an annual grant on March 1st of restricted stock units with a grant date fair market value of \$100,000 (subject to rounding), with each grant generally subject to the director's continued service on the Board for a one-year vesting period.
-In March 2017, the Company made the annual grant to each of the independent directors on the same terms.
+As part of the independent directors' annual compensation package, each independent director receives an annual grant of restricted stock units with a grant date fair market value of \$100,000 (subject to rounding), with each grant generally subject to the director's continued service on the Board for a one-year vesting period.
+In May 2018, the Company made the annual grant to each of the then current independent directors on the same terms.

 Director Stock Ownership.
 We have established stock ownership guidelines for our independent directors to more closely tie their interests to those of shareholders.
 Under these guidelines, all such directors are required to own, within five years after initial election to the Board as an independent director, shares of Company stock having a value equal to three times their annual cash retainer (excluding any additional retainers for Board and committee chair service).
-Unrestricted stock, service-based restricted stock units, and vested in-the-money options are counted toward fulfillment of this ownership requirement.
-As of December 31, 2017, each independent director was in compliance with his or her stock ownership requirement.
-If an independent director does not meet the stock ownership quidelines, the Compensation Committee may consider such fact in determining the award of future equity awards to such director.
+Unrestricted stock, service-based restricted stock units and vested in-the-money options are counted toward fulfillment of this ownership requirement.
+As of December 31, 2018, each independent director, with the exception of Mr. Greene who was appointed on December 12, 2018, was in compliance with his or her stock ownership requirement.
+If an independent director does not meet the stock ownership guidelines, the Compensation Committee may consider such fact in determining the award of future equity awards to such director.